 He joined KNTV in 1998 as Sports Director and transitioned to primary news anchor in 2011.

-He has reported on-location from the Olympics in London, Vancouver, Turin, Athens and Salt Lake City.
+He has reported on-location from the Olympics in London, Vancouver, Turin, Athens, Salt Lake City and Tokyo.

 Raj is among the handful of people in the world to have run the Olympic Torch three times (1996, 2002 and 2008).
 He was part of the Giants broadcast team (2008-2012) with Jon Miller and Mike Krukow during NBC Bay Area telecasts of the Giants.